tendermint/spec/rfc/004-abci++.md

 #### Prepare Proposal phase

-This phase aims to allow the block proposer to perform more computation, to reduce load on all other full nodes, and lite clients in the network.
+This phase aims to allow the block proposer to perform more computation, to reduce load on all other full nodes, and light clients in the network.
 It is intended to enable features such as batch optimizations on the transaction data (e.g. signature aggregation, zk rollup style validity proofs, etc.), enabling stateless blockchains with validator provided authentication paths, etc.

 This new phase will only be executed by the block proposer.
 The application will take in the block header and raw transaction data output by the consensus engine's mempool.
 It will then return block data that is prepared for gossip on the network, and additional fields to include into the block header.